 I’m a mid-life PhD, a middle-aged widow, a middle-of-the-pack runner.
 I fall in love with concepts and I start lots of things.
 Many of my interests are fleeting (only until I fall in love with the next concept), while others have endured.
 Sometimes it’s the biggest things that I do the best.
 I have earned three graduate degrees.
 I’ve given several speeches.
 I’ve completed

-three four five six seven eight half marathons and I’m just beginning to sense what I’m capable of as a runner, albeit only a slow happy runner.
+three four five six seven eight nine ten eleven half marathons and one full marathon.
+Yet I’m still just beginning to sense what I’m capable of as a runner, albeit only a slow happy runner.

 I love being in places in or on the edge of wilderness.
 I love the sight of a wide-open horizon, the meeting of earth or water and sky.
 I love trees, and I can’t bear to watch a tree being cut down.
 I love eating and drinking low on the food chain and as fresh and local as possible, because I love living beings — everything from banana slugs and turtles to ravens, my cats, whales, and the purebred Jersey cows who produce the raw milk that I drink.